mdn/content/files/en-us/web/api/document/requeststorageaccess/index.md

 ### Return value

-A {{jsxref("Promise")}} that fulfills with `undefined` if the access to first-party storage was granted, and rejects if access was denied.
+A {{jsxref("Promise")}} that fulfills with `undefined` if the access to first-party cookies was granted, and rejects if access was denied.

-When the promise gets resolved, the resolve handler will run as if a user gesture is being processed, whether the promise was fulfilled or rejected:
+`requestStorageAccess()` requests are automatically denied unless the embedded content is currently processing a user gesture such as a tap or click ({{Glossary("transient activation")}}).
+They therefore need to be run inside some kind of user gesture-based event handler.
+The user gesture behavior depends on the state of the promise:

-- In the former case, code can then start to call APIs that require user activation and things can move forward.
+- If the promise resolves (i.e. if permission was granted), then the user gesture has not been consumed, so the script can subsequently call APIs that require a user gesture.
-- In the latter case, code can run to inform the user of why the request failed and what they can do to continue (for example asking them to log in, if that is a requirement).
+- If the promise rejects (i.e. permission was not granted), then the user gesture has been consumed, so the script can't do anything that requires a gesture.
+This is an intentional protection against abuse — it prevents scripts from calling `requestStorageAccess()` in a loop until the user accepts the prompt.

 ### Exceptions